aaronbloomfield/pdr/labs/lab10/index.md

 4. Your program must compile with make!
 5. Your program should only take in one command-line parameter!
 6. Files to download: [fileio.cpp](fileio.cpp.html) ([src](fileio.cpp)), and the example files (in the [labs/lab10/examples/ directory](examples/), or as one [examples.zip](examples.zip) file)
-7. Files to submit: heap.cpp, heap.h, huffmanenc.cpp, Makefile (you can submit additional .cpp/.h files, if needed, as long as it compiles with 'make')
+7. Files to submit: heap.cpp, heap.h, huffmanenc.cpp, Makefile (you can submit additional .cpp/.h files, if needed, as long as it compiles with `make`)

 ### In-lab ###